cgrilson7/ParetoPassers/README.md

 ### What is 'Pareto efficiency'?

-Pareto efficiency is a way of thinking about possible allocations of resources, between individuals or criteria (in our case, statistical measures).
+Pareto efficiency is a way of thinking about possible allocations of resources, whether those resources are physical - goods divided amongst individuals in an economy, or imaginary - criteria that can only be satisfied to a certain degree.
 In particular, the Pareto efficient outcome, or the 'Pareto frontier', describes the state in which no individual or criterion can be better off or improved without hurting another individual/criterion.
 For those of you who've taken an intro economics class, you probably encountered Pareto in the form of the "production possibility frontier".
 For more info, this [Wikipedia article](https://en.wikipedia.org/wiki/Pareto_efficiency) explains the concept and its applications well.

 ------------------------------------------------------------------------